elibixby/gcloud-python/docs/iam-usage.rst

 - ``iam.user(email)`` an individual Google account
 - ``iam.service_account(email)`` a Google Cloud Service Account
 - ``iam.group(email)`` a Google group.
-- ``iam.domain(domain_name)`` a Google-For-Work domain
+- ``iam.domain(domain_name)`` a Google apps domain
 - ``iam.ALL_AUTHENTICATED_USERS`` any authenticated user
 - ``iam.ALL_USERS``

-Note that all of these are convenience wrappers around strings.
+.. note:: that all of these are convenience wrappers around strings.
    See the list of member string formats `here <https://cloud.google.com/iam/docs/managing-policies>`_.

-All following arguments are roles to added to the specified member.
+The second argument is a role to added to the specified member.
 Roles are simply strings that correspond to sets of permissions.
 The ``iam`` module provides a (possibly incomplete) list of curated roles.
 You can acquire the complete list by running ``gcloud iam list-grantable-roles //fully/qualified/resource/path``, and use the names provided there in place of ``iam.roles.XXXX.name`` wherever the latter is used in this doc.